-Sutton collects two types of Community Infrastructure Levy: the Mayoral CIL and the Sutton CIL, the Mayoral CIL (MCIL) came into effect in April 2012 the council’s CIL (BCIL) came into effect in April 2014.
+Sutton collects two types of Community Infrastructure Levy: the Mayoral CIL and the Sutton CIL, the Mayoral CIL (MCIL) came into effect in April 2012 and has since been replaced with Mayoral CIL2, the council’s CIL (BCIL) came into effect in April 2014.

 CIL charges are subject to indexation, which takes into account any changes in price between the time when charging schedules come into force and the time at which planning permission is granted.
 From January 2020 CIL indexing will be a fixed figure for each calendar year as introduced in the Community Infrastructure Levy (Amendment) (England) Regulations 2019 amendments, the figure is produced by RICS in collaboration with TfL and published in October of the previous year.

 For an indication of how much CIL you will be liable to pay for a development you can use our CIL Calculator.

 You can find details of Sutton's CIL Instalment policy, adopted from 1st June 2020, within the background papers below

 The CIL payment process is set out in legislation and must be followed.
 Financial penalties may be applied for failure to do so.
 If a development is liable for the CIL and has commenced, payment is mandatory.
 There are strong enforcement powers and penalties for failure to pay, including stop notices, surcharges, late payment interest and prison terms.